mmvergara/mmv-docs/docs/Ashera/Tasks.md

   }, [auth]);
 ```

-## Creating and Deleting Task Section
+## Task Section

-Creating Task Section only needs a name and a user to be authenticated.
+Creating Task Section only needs a Task Section Name and a user to be authenticated.
 Firebase really makes creating and deleting a doc really easy with their built in functions `addDoc` and `deleteDoc` from firestore.

 ```jsx
 //Refer to firebase section for imports and setups